govuk-one-login/di-account-management-frontend/README.md

 ### Restarting the app

-You can restart the app by re-running the `startup.sh` script.
+You can restart the app by re-running the `docker compose down` and then `docker compose up`.

 ## Other useful yarn commands